Raish07/RestCountriesAPI/README.md

 ****HOW TO SETUP, INSTALL AND RUN THE CODE****

-First things FIRST, Here are some suggestions you might want to follow in order to run the code smoothly:
+First things FIRST, Here are some steps you might want to follow in order to run the code smoothly:

 1. Fork and Clone this repository on your machine.